 We don’t need any fancy supplies here.
 All we need is water.

-The key is to find the side shoots on a bigger tomato plant.
-See photo below.
+Step 1: find the side shoots on a bigger tomato plant.

 In about 1-2 weeks, you will see new roots coming out, and they are ready for transplanting into the garden, or in a pot.